 - Real Estate

-Note: A legal assistant or paralegal is a person, qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
-Paralegals or legal assistants may not provide legal services directly to the public, except as permitted by law.
-Webster University's St. Louis area paralegal programs have been approved by the American Bar Association.
+NOTE: A legal assistant or paralegal is a person, qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
+The terms “legal assistant and “paralegal” are used interchangeably for the purposes of the guidelines.
+Paralegals are prohibited from practicing law.
+St. Louis area paralegal programs have been approved by the American Bar Association.